“I hate socializing!”

 The good news is, like any instinct, it can be trained and managed with practice and patience.”

-3. Socializing is difficult.
+3. Socializing is tough.
 You might be depressed

 Being depressed or stressed out can put a huge damper on your social life.
 According to research, “people with greater depressive symptoms report more frequent negative social interactions and react more strongly to them.”